 (note: if purchased in bulk, it is far less expensive than buying in the health food store, so don’t be put off by the ‘crazy’ prices of a 150ml bottle.
-I purchase it by liter, or more)
+I purchase it online by the litre, or more)

 A piece of unbleached cotton the approximate size of your abdomen

 (a thin hand towel will also work well)

 Once complete, you can roll up the Castor oil soaked cotton layer and put in the fridge to repeat the treatment the following day.
 Just add a little more oil and you are good to go.
 The cotton layer can be used up to three days in a row prior to washing.

 Flower essences can be a superb support for calming the mind so that you can have a restful sleep.
 One of the best is White Chestnut, for those whose thoughts circulate like a broken record, making it difficult to truly relax.
 If anxiety is an issue, there are several essences that may be helpful, including Impatiens, Cherry Plum, Mimulus and Aspen.

 Flower essences must be chosen individually, as individual symptoms must be matched to the correct remedy.
 If unsure which is best for you, then Rescue Remedy is an excellent choice for calming and relaxing a state of anxiety prior to bed.

 Enjoy experimenting and I wish you all a nourishing, rejuvenating nights sleep!